ocapn/ocapn/draft-specifications/CapTP Specification.md

 referred to as an object.
 An actor model is a system where objects pass messages between one another.
 CapTP enables objects to have remote references to other objects on other CapTP sessions, often on different machines across the network.
-An object with a reference to another object can use it by sending a message or sharing a reference to it in a message to another object.
+An object Alice with a reference to another object Bob can use that reference by sending a message to Bob or by sharing the reference to Bob in a message to another object.

 With the right tooling, many programming languages implementing CapTP can achieve the same semantics of asynchronous programming for invoking both local